vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 ![IMAGE](/images/handle-your-spf-record/spf-macro-visual-l.png)

 ## To summarize what we have done
-1. The main SPF record is cleaned up by deleting ***7 DNS lookups***, this with segmenting your email streams with subdomains and using an SPF macro for fixed sender addresses.
+1. The main SPF record is cleaned up by deleting ***7 DNS lookups***, this with segmenting your email providers with subdomains and using an SPF macro for fixed sender addresses.
 2. We deleted the `mx` DNS lookup because of a duplicate mechanism.
 3. We have set all the IP addresses in a separate include.